Towards relativistic generalization of collapse models: The microcausality condition (MCC)

 Finally, by following the same logic, for the outermost commutator involving $\hat{O}^{(0)}(\tilde{z}_1)$ to be non-zero, the necessary condition is that $z_1$ must belong to the past lightcone of $\tilde{z}_2$ or $x_1$ or $x_2$, which forces it inside the past lightcone of $\tilde{z}_2$.
 Thus, MCC in Eq.~\eqref{eq.micro} is respected to second order due to the locality of the operator $\hat{Q}(x)$ as in standard QFT.

-Following the same line of reasoning, it can further be shown that MCC is respected to all orders in $\sqrt{\gamma}$.
-This is because in the $n$-th order term
+Following the same reasoning, it can be shown that MCC is respected to all orders in $\sqrt{\gamma}$.
+Indeed, in the $n$-th order term

 $\tilde{z}_1$ must lie inside the past lightcone of $\tilde{z}_2$ or at least one of the coordinates $x_1, x_2,...,x_n$ of the collapse operators.
 Since $x_1, x_2,...,x_n$ themselves must lie in the past lightcone of $\tilde{z}_2$, it becomes necessary for $\tilde{z}_1$ to lie inside the past lightcone of $\tilde{z}_2$ for $[\hat{O}(\tilde{z}_2),\hat{O}(\tilde{z}_1)]$ to be non-zero, and therefore ${z}_1$ to lie inside the past lightcone of ${z}_2$ for $[\hat{O}({z}_2),\hat{O}({z}_1)]$ to be non-zero (having assumed $t_2\geq t_1$ without loss of generality).
 Therefore, the locality of $\hat{Q}$ and the standard time-ordered evolution, which imposes the past lightcone structure in Fig.~\ref{Im:Lightcones}, together ensure that MCC is respected for the relativistic stochastic dynamics as well.
-This proof shows that if $\hat{Q}$ is a non-local Lorentz scalar, or if the time ordering from the standard quantum dynamics is removed, then MCC might be violated.

-An example of the former is the non-local collapse operator $\hat Q\propto\hat{\varphi}_{+}\hat{\varphi}_{-}$, where $\hat{\varphi}_{+}$ and $\hat{\varphi}_{-}$ are respectively the positive and negative frequency parts of $\hat{\varphi}$ \cite{jones2021mass}.
-Instead, an example of the latter is \cite{PearleTachyonic} where causality was found to be violated due to the removal of time-ordering, namely $\fint \to\iint\D^4x\,\D^4y$ with $x^0,y^0\leq z^0$, in order to remove divergences.
-Our analysis further shows that the noise correlations do not need to be limited to an ultra-local one, such as $G(x,y)=\delta^4(x-y)$, to preserve MCC as argued in \cite{jones2021mass}.
+This proof shows that if $\hat{Q}$ is a non-local Lorentz scalar, or if the time ordering is removed, then MCC might be violated.
+An example of the former is the non-local collapse operator $\hat Q\propto\hat{\varphi}_{+}\hat{\varphi}_{-}$ proposed in \cite{jones2021mass}, where $\hat{\varphi}_{+}$ and $\hat{\varphi}_{-}$ are respectively the positive and negative frequency parts of $\hat{\varphi}$.
+Instead, an example of the latter is \cite{PearleTachyonic} where MCC was violated due to the removal of time-ordering being imposed to remove divergences.
+Our analysis shows that the noise correlations do not need to be ultra-local ones, such as $G(x,y)=\delta^4(x-y)$, to preserve MCC as argued in \cite{jones2021mass}.
 Instead, MCC can be satisfied by taking a local collapse operator and non-divergent correlations.